jcchincheong-bb/The-Knock-Lock/idea/Project-Idea.md

-# Our project idea is :
+# Our project idea are :

 ## CCTV Camera
 - Detect person using proximity sensor